santoshvishwa/santoshvishwa/README.md

 Gist about me

-- 🔭 I’m currently working as a Senior Data Scientist at Wipro.
+- 🔭 I’m currently working as a Lead MLOps Engineer at Wipro.
 - 🌱 I’m currently based out of Bangalore.
 - 🌱 I read tech/AI articles in my free times.